see all...Viewing 3 out of 8 projects

-Also a Friend of architects and Lover of design.
-My semi-Professional interests include: Sustainability, teaching, learning, urban(isms), reclamation, religion(s) and technology.
+An ex-liberal arts student now in the healthcare informatics, I am a friend of architects and lover of design.
+My interests include: sustainability/ecology, urban(isms), learning/teaching, religion(s) and technology.

 525 Golden Gate Seismically and Systematically Sustainable, Mon, Apr 16 '12